 - The conduct of university employees is expected to be characterized by integrity and dignity, and they should expect and encourage such conduct by others.

-- University employees are expected to be honest and conduct themselves in ways that accord respect to themselves and others.
+- University employee are expected to be honest and conduct themselves in ways that accord respect to themselves and others.

 - University employees are expected to accept full responsibility for their actions and to strive to serve others and accord fair and just treatment to all.

 - University employees are expected to conduct themselves in ways that foster forthright expression of opinion and tolerance for the view of others.

 As a result of a campus-wide committee’s work, and with the support of Chancellor Subbaswamy, a comprehensive educational campaign was created aimed at increasing understanding of the problem of workplace bullying, minimizing its occurrence, and clarifying the responsibility of supervisors for ensuring a productive workplace in which all can contribute to their maximum potential.
 To this day, we require all new employees to take part in the Respectful Workplace Training, with specialized training for staff and supervisors.
 In addition, a workplace bullying complaint procedure is in place to provide support and guidance to those employees being affected by bullying.

 Employees who feel that they are being impacted by workplace bullying have options for support.
 We encourage you to reach out to Susan Weldon, Senior Director for Employee Engagement, to discuss your concerns and to learn more about campus resources that are available to you at firstname.lastname@example.org or 413-262-4556.